 KEY NOTE: Keep in mind when shopping for a stone is to determine whether or not the stone in question has undergone enhancements.
-Most gemstones undergo some sort of enhancement before they hit the shelves of a jeweller – in most cases; gemstones that are sellable without enhancements are extremely rare and expensive.
+Most gemstones undergo some sort of enhancement before they hit the shelves of a jeweler – in most cases; gemstones that are sellable without enhancements are extremely rare and expensive.
 There is nothing wrong with proper enhancements that, you guessed it, enhance the appearance of a stone!

 However, some enhancements have the opposite effect on the stability of a stone and actually deteriorate it.
 Resin, for example, is a common enhancement used to fill imperfections of a stone – no matter how resistance the stone may be itself, it will lose stability due to the special care it needs to sustain its appearance as a result of the resin, and therefore, the overall durability depreciates.

 Key Points Regarding the Stone Hardness Scale